 Avicenna (Arab physician and philosopher) describes the medicinal properties of bunchum

 Sheik Omar (founder of Mocha) discovers coffee as a beverage at Ousab, Arabia.
-Legend
+The legend of Sheik Omar

 Persian, Egyptian, and Turkish ewers made of pottery are first used for serving coffee.